What details can be found in a futures contract?

 You can find the following details in the futures contract:

 Expiry date: This specifies the final trading day for the contract.
-After this date, the exchange facilitates settlement and delivery according to the contract terms.
+After this date, the exchange facilitates settlement and according to the contract terms.
 For example, the NIFTY JAN 24 contract expires on the last Thursday of January 2024.

 Contract size: This defines the minimum tradable quantity, also known as the lot size.
 Typically, it’s a set unit, but can vary depending on the underlying asset.
 For example, a contract of NIFTY has a lot size of 50, meaning one contract represents 50 units equivalent to the Nifty index.